-The local guide first took us around the back of a shake to collect our life jackets for the boat ride, which would last about an hour and a half.
+The local guide first took us around the back of a shack to collect our life jackets for the boat ride, which would last about an hour and a half in total.

-The sand in the area is black and white, and the guide made sure to explain to us that it isn’t black because of pollution or that it is dirty, as some tourists think.
+The sand in this area is black and white, and the guide made sure to explain to us that it isn’t black because of pollution or that it is dirty, as some tourists think upon first glance.

 Rather, it’s just a natural occurrence, and that the black rock itself is actually metallic.
 He passed a magnet over the sand and black pellets collected around the magnet.

-We hiked a short ways over to the big paddle boat and set out along the mangroves.
+We hiked a short way over to the big paddle boat and set out along the mangroves.

-There were tons of different kinds of birds throughout the trees and in the water, but the main attraction here are the crocodiles.
+There were tons of different kinds of birds throughout the trees and in the water, but the main attraction in La Ventanilla is the crocodiles.

-The guide spotted a massive, 12-foot long croc submerged near the edge of a bank and pulled the literally right over the top of his tail.
+The guide spotted a massive, 12-foot long croc submerged near the edge of a bank and pulled the boat literally right over the top of his tail.
 Since the boat isn’t motorized, he could do that without disturbing the animal.
 Honestly, the crocodile didn’t even flinch when we pulled out.

 I could have reached over the edge of the boat and touched it!
 That’s how close we were.

-But the guide explained that that would be a bad idea.
-He said the crocodiles aren’t the fearsome hunters they are portrayed to be in movies and such.
+The guide explained that we could get this close because the crocodiles aren’t the fearsome hunters they are portrayed to be in Hollywood movies.

 We made our way further upstream and the guide talked about the difference between the red and white mangroves, and their ecological role.

-He also showed us how this particular mangrove is still in recovery after a pair of devastating hurricanes that destroyed much of the vegetation.
+He also showed us how this particular mangrove is still in recovery after a pair of devastating hurricanes destroyed much of the vegetation in years past.

 This particular mangrove is in recovery still.

-We pulled up alongside a set of mangroves and saw a number of iguanas hanging out.
+We pulled up close alongside a set of mangroves and saw a number of iguanas hanging out.

-The guide tossed out some food for them, which I thought to be a bit strange (feeding wildlife) but he explained that they started feeding them after the hurricane destroyed their food supply and now they had become somewhat dependent.
+The guide tossed out some food for them, which I thought to be a bit strange (you know, feeding wildlife) but he explained that the locals started feeding them out of pity after the hurricane destroyed their food supply and now they had become somewhat dependent.
 Since the mangroves are still in recovery, they continue to feed them as their natural food supply returns.

-One of the iguanas even had a strange question mark (naturally occurring) right upon its cheek.
+One of the iguanas even had a strange question mark (naturally occurring) right upon its cheek, which was pretty cool.

-We meandered slowly through the river, seeing a few more crocodiles, and passed toward the mouth of the river, which is blocked from the sea for much of the year.
+We meandered slowly back down the river, seeing a few more crocodiles, and then passed toward the mouth of the river, which is blocked from the sea for much of the year.